Becoming a Wisdom Keeper

 Our fears about aging with our fellow travelers

-The program includes 8 sessions over 10 months, always on Sunday.
-Dates Attendance at Session #1 or Session #2 is a requirement for participating in later sessions.
-All sessions are 10:30am to 5pm.
-Dates for 2020 are still being formulated.
-Please inquire.
+The program includes 8 sessions over 9 months, always on Saturday, starting in March, ending in November.
+Dates are below.
+Attendance at Session #1 or Session #2 is a requirement for participating in later sessions.
+All sessions are 10:30am to 4:30pm.

 Session 1: Preparing for the Journey: Charting our Course March 21, 2020

 Session 3: Deepening our Skills as Sacred Witness May 9

-Session 6: Making Friends with Solitude and Silence in the natural world A mini-quest at Ekone Ranch.
+Session 6: Making Friends with Solitude and Silence in the natural world Quest at Ekone Ranch. (optional)

 Session 7: Preparing for Death and Dying Well October 6